The development of a high granular crystal calorimeter prototype of VLAST: Construction of the HEIC-Cube prototype

-The prototype readout electronic board is shown in Fig.~\ref{figure 8c}, housing the readout for 25 crystals arranged in a horizontal layer.
+The prototype readout electronic board is presented in Fig.~\ref{figure 8c}, housing the readout for 25 crystals arranged in a horizontal layer.
 APDs have been soldered onto the PCB for efficient signal transfer and mechanical stability, and each crystal unit interfaces with 2 APDs.
 They share the same voltage supplied by a Nuclear Instrumentation Module (NIM) power source, and a compact high voltage low dropout regulator (LDO) will be installed at the top right-hand corner of PAM during subsequent assembly.
+The consistency of the high-gain and low-gain coefficients in the readout electronics is relatively straightforward to control.
 The PAM board is securely buckled onto the carbon fiber box according to locating bolts, while the corresponding ADM modules are connected and firmly fixed using screws, thereby constituting a complete sensitive layer as depicted in Fig.~\ref{figure 8e}.
-The complete prototype configuration integrates 10 identical layers in vertical stacking and a corresponding back-end DCM.
+The complete prototype configuration integrates 10 identical layers in vertical stacking and a corresponding back-end DCM (Fig.~\ref{figure 8d}).
+Following assembly, each detection unit must still undergo calibration using MIPs.
+Their responses are subsequently normalized based on the respective MIP signal amplitude, thereby harmonizing the output across all units and enhancing the overall uniformity and measurement reliability of the detector system.

-In summary, the cubic crystal calorimeter prototype comprises 10 detection layers, with each layer consisting of 25 BGO crystals with a side length of 30 mm.
+In summary, the high granular crystal calorimeter prototype comprises 10 detection layers, with each layer consisting of 25 BGO crystals with a side length of 30 mm.
 Each crystal is coupled with two APDs, generating 4 distinct amplitude output signals.
 This design results in a system-wide configuration of 250 crystals and 960 active readout channels.
 Accordingly, the detector's electromagnetic shower containment capability is characterized by 3.3 Molière radii in the transverse dimension and 26.8 radiation lengths in the longitudinal dimension when particles hit the calorimeter along the central axis.
 These parameters ensure that the prototype is well-suited for precise electron energy measurement in the GeV range.
 The prototype provides valuable experimental data for validating the performance of the dual-APD, dual-gain readout scheme and for characterizing the calorimeter's response to electromagnetic showers, paving the way for the development of the full-scale VLAST calorimeter.